Mobile SDK: Introduction

 In the same Futurae Admin page where you get your mobile SDK credentials from (selected Service → Settings → Mobile SDK), you must also upload your mobile apps' push notification credentials (FCM for Android, and APNS for iOS).
 This is necessary in order for the Futurae backend to be able to send push notifications to your mobile app, for example when invoking One-Touch authentication for a user.

-If you want to enable mobile SDK Access for different Futurae Services then you have two options:
+If you want to enable mobile SDK Access for multiple Futurae Services then you have two options:

 - If those Services will be using the same app build/flavor (in particular: if the app build/flavor uses the same push notification credentials), then there is the possibility to associate the same SDK credentials with those Services.